foundeo/jdpapi64/README.md

 DPAPI is machine specific so data encrypted with it *can only be decrypted on the same machine* and with the same runtime user (depending on what options you specify).
 You cannot export the encryption key or backup the encryption key DPAPI uses.

-DPAPI works great for encrypting keys that your application needs for runtime operation.
+DPAPI can be used to encrypt keys, passwords or other data that your application needs for runtime operation.